Receding Gums vs Healthy Gums: See the Differences with Images

 Exposed roots and neck after receding gums

-As the recession progresses, more of the root becomes visible.
-Since roots are naturally darker and narrower than the crown, this contrast makes gum recession even more noticeable.
+The worse the gum recession, the more of the tooth root becomes exposed.
+Since roots are naturally darker and narrower than the crown, this creates a noticeable contrast.

 2. Uneven Gum Line